 With more than a decade of experience, Frontline Foundation is a well-established leader in providing top-tier training and services related to researching emerging diseases and the threats of cross-disease global pandemics.
 Our subject matter experts have significant experience in areas of both human and veterinary medicine including zoonotic disease, biosecurity training and management to help prepare medical professionals and first responders in today’s global health environment.
 Our expert services include biosafety, biosurety, and biosecurity, first responder training, laboratory safety.

 During the past few years, Frontline Foundation has managed programs in biosafety fellowships, protocol review and development, risk assessment, and professional recruitment as they relate to biosafety, biocontainment, and biosecurity.
-More recently, to focus on worldwide markets, Frontline Foundation created the Global Biorisk Management Institute (GBMI), a wholly owned subsidiary, to provide internationally accredited, accessible, and sustainable biosafety preparedness training, primarily through online asynchronous delivery
+More recently, Frontline Foundation committed to creating an online library of biosafety and biosecurity courses to provide internationally accredited, accessible, and sustainable biosafety preparedness training courses.